khamin/redisca/README.rst

 	user = User('user id')
 	print(user.email) # 'foo@bar.com'

-Each initialized model is saved in registry and returned on each attempt of re-init.
+Each initialized model is saved in registry and returned on each attempt of re-init:

 .. code:: python